magdanat/info-441-finalproject/README.md

 }
 ```

-*Message*
+#### Message

-‘Message’: Message will represent a message that is sent in a chat room in each game.
+‘message’: Message will represent a message that is sent in a chat room in each game.
 Clients send guesses as messages in order to guess the word.
 They can also send messages unrelated to the word as well.

 ```go
  {